Left: Melbourne Centrals Arrival Hall

 If you look at the adjacent photo you can see a Kangaroo….honest!
 I saw several on the journey but they move pretty fast!

 The drought was evident, the vast grazing lands nearly all brown and looking parched.
 Trees and scrub brushes providing the only greenery.
-Nearer to Campbeltown the line had been closed due to Bush Fires and it was easy to see why with burnt trees in evidence for a long stretch.
+Nearer to Campbeltown the line had recently been closed due to Bush Fires and it was easy to see why with burnt trees in evidence for a long stretch.

 I travelled First Class, cost AUD$170 one way versus $120 Second and you just get a little more room.
-The train is comfortable and clean, modestly well loaded with a couple hundred of similarly un-impatient folk, complemented by odd arrival and departure at intermediate stations.
+The train was comfortable and clean, modestly well loaded with a couple hundred of similarly un-impatient folk, complemented by odd arrival and departure at intermediate stations.

 In truth it is longer than air but as it starts and finishes right in the city center at both ends the overall difference is not as much as you think and you get time to read, write, think and catch up.
 There is a Buffet Car but if it’s a real worry – no Wi-Fi.